 The Library strives to deliver inclusive service, affirming the dignity of those they serve, regardless of heritage, education, beliefs, ethnicity, religion, gender, age, sexual orientation, gender identity, physical or mental health, physical or cognitive capabilities, or socio-economic status.

 Library staff act to ensure that people can enjoy services free from any attempt by others to impose values, customs, or beliefs.
-(Adapted from the CLA Statement on Diversity.)
+(Adapted from the CFLA Statement on Diversity and Inclusion.)

 ORL staff will strive to:

 Approved by the ORL Board of Trustees – November 17, 2021

 The Okanagan Regional Library also endorses the Canadian Federation of Library Associations’ Statement on Intellectual Freedom and Libraries.

 We champion access to information and exposure to diverse points of view.
 The library as a public institution supports the free exchange of ideas as a fundamental part of democratic society.
 (See Strategic Plan [PDF], page 5),